News – Page 11 – Los Cabos Tennis Open

 Television networks wishing to be credited must comply with the following regulations:

-1. ESPN has the exclusive broadcast rights of all live the matches during the event.
+1. ESPN has the exclusive broadcast rights of all live matches during the event.

 2. No media will be allowed to broadcast and/or record images of matches inside the Main Stadium, Grand Stand and alternate fields.